RuslanLevond/final-year-project/wiki/iot_edge_framework.md

 The next step of the framework would be the classification.
 Edge Impulse supplies [Python SDK](https://github.com/edgeimpulse/linux-sdk-python) for RPI which collects sensor data and provides API functions to the model.
-Firstly, it will be used to collect audio data as fast as it can process (every 10ms on average).
+Firstly, it will be used to collect audio data as fast as it can process.
 The next step would be classification, SDK will automatically forward sound to the model for classification, which will return predictions.

 Machine Learning Model will be manually exported from Edge Impulse as an `.eim` file that is compatible with the provided Python SDK.
 This can be done with the following command: